Topological recursion for Kadomtsev-Petviashvili tau functions of hypergeometric type: Projection property: statements and discussion

 The projection property is typically considered together with the linear loop equation.
 These two properties combined hold if and only if the functions $W_{g,n}$, $2g-2+n>0$, belong to a so-called space $\Xi$, which is a subspace of the space $\hat\Xi$.
 Let us define the space $\Xi$.

 In order to simplify the exposition, we restrict ourselves to the case that we have in our Families I and II, namely, from now on we assume that $z$ (defined by the change of variables $X=z\exp(-\psi(y(z)))$) is a global coordinate on a rational curve $C$, and $dX/X$ is a rational $1$-form on $C$.
-Recall that $p_1,\dots,p_N$, $N\geq 1$, denote the zeros of $dX/X$, and for the rest of the text we use the following notation:
+Recall that $p_1,\dots,p_N$, $N\geq 1$, denote the zeros of $dX/X$ (and, due to Lemma~\ref{lem:dxzeros}, they are distinct from $\infty$ under the natural analytic assumptions of Definition~\ref{def:naa}), and for the rest of the text we use the following notation: